-The Wave antenna’s 5 beams (left) follow a principle similar to bar code scanning (right) in a fixed scanner.
+The wave antenna’s 5 beams (above) follow a principle similar to bar code scanning (below) in a fixed scanner.

-Traditional RFID antennas were designed over 40 years ago for long-range communications resulting in a far-reaching illumination pattern.
+Traditional RFID antennas, the ubiquitious patch, were designed over 40 years ago for long-range communications resulting in a far-reaching illumination pattern.
 This causes tag reads outside the intended read zone and produces inconsistent tag reads in close proximity.

 Patches produce one main beam and behave like a flashlight, illuminating in a conical pattern well beyond an optimal RFID Zone.